+She currently has a baroque pop musical in development “JEN” with music and lyrics by Michaela and book by Beatrice Holland.
 As a composer she has written original songs for the children’s theatre company Little Pixie Productions and their shows The Red Shoes, Granny’s Big Top Tales and Turned Out Nice Again.
-Michaela is a big supporter of fresh talent and is currently developing a song cycle of crossover pop and musical theatre material with her New Voices group of singers.

-Michaela has been teaching singing and piano professionally for the last eleven years and was formally Head of Singing at Laine Theatre Arts.
-Past and present students can be seen in West End, touring and international productions including Mama Mia, The Book of Mormon, Wicked, Rent, Motown The Musical, Aladdin, Bugsy Malone, 42nd Street, Miss Atomic Bomb and 27.
+Michaela has been teaching singing and piano professionally for over a decade and was formally Head of Singing at the prestigious Laine Theatre Arts.
+She runs a busy teaching practice in Marylebone with past and present students starring in West End, touring and international productions including Mamma Mia, Wicked, Annie, Motown The Musical, Aladdin, 42nd Street, The Adam’s Family, Les Miserables.

-She currently lives in Surrey with her musician partner, two creative and at times feral children, their Staffordshire Bull Terrier Molly and Basset Hound pup Frankie, their two cats Bubble and Phoebe and a herd of cows who live in the field at the end of the garden (which is at current very overgrown).
+She lives in Surrey with her musician partner, two creative and at times feral children, their Staffordshire Bull Terrier Molly and Basset Hound Frankie, their two cats Bubble and Phoebe and a herd of cows who live in the field at the end of the garden.